-15. To subscribe to notifications of N1 message for UE Policy Delivery Result, the V-PCF invokes Namf_Communication_N1N2MessageSubscribe service operation to the AMF by sending the HTTP POST method with the URI of the "N1N2 Subscriptions Collection for Individual UE Contexts" resource.
+15. The H-PCF provides UE access selection and PDU Session selection related policy information as defined in clause 6.6 of TS 23.503 [20] in the Npcf_UEPolicyControl UpdateNotify Request.

-16. The AMF sends an HTTP "201 Created" response to the V-PCF.
+16. The V-PCF sends a response to H-PCF using Npcf_UEPolicyControl UpdateNotify Response

 17. The V-PCF invokes the Namf_Communication_N1N2MessageTransfer service operation to send the policy decided locally in step 13 and to forward the policy received from the H-PCF in step 8.

 18. The AMF sends a response to the Namf_Communication_N1N2MessageTransfer service operation.

-19. When receiving the UE Policy container, the AMF forwards the response of the UE to the V-PCF using Namf_Communication_N1MessageNotify service operation.

-20. The V-PCF sends a response to the Namf_Communication_N1MessageNotify service operation.

-21. Upon receipt of the UE Policy container belonging to the H-PLMN in step 18, the V-PCF invokes the Npcf_UEPolicyControl_Update service operation by sending an HTTP POST request to the resource "Individual UE Policy Association" to forward the response of the UE to the H-PCF.
+19. Upon receipt of the UE Policy container belonging to the H-PLMN in step 18, the V-PCF invokes the Npcf_UEPolicyControl_Update service operation by sending an HTTP POST request to the resource "Individual UE Policy Association" to forward the response of the UE to the H-PCF.

-22. The H-PCF sends an HTTP "200 OK" response to the V-PCF.
+20. The H-PCF sends an HTTP "200 OK" response to the V-PCF.